 School divisions should develop policies and procedures to create conditions to provide the resources, services, and supports to every school community to ensure equitable access to education and to achieve equitable outcomes in education for all students.
 (See Appendix C for an example of a Statement on Diversity, Inclusion, and Equity.)
 Specifically, regarding equity in school discipline, school board policies should include procedures that achieve the following:

-Ensure students have access to high quality early childhood educationthat includes proven research based interventions for challenging behavior and assessments that identify and address the causes of behavior that puts young students at risk for exclusion.
+Ensure that students who are enrolled in early childhood programs provided by the division receive high quality education that includes proven research based interventions for challenging behavior and assessments that identify and address the causes of behavior that puts young students at risk for exclusion.
 The Virginia Guidelines for the Prevention of the Suspension and Expulsion of Young Children is a resource for policies and practices;

 Provide professional development for all school staff to ensure the equitable application of school discipline policies, practices, and procedures; and

 Use proactive, data-driven, and continuous efforts to prevent, identify, reduce, and eliminate inequitable outcomes or practices reflected in discipline data and unintended consequences that may result from such practices.

-Collection and analysis of school discipline data by gender, ethnicity, race, socioeconomic, and disability status is critical to understanding the effectiveness and equity of school discipline policies and practices.
+Collect and analyze school discipline data by gender, ethnicity, race, socioeconomic, and disability status to understand the effectiveness and equity of school discipline policies and practices.
 A free guide to examine school discipline data is available at Safe Supportive Learning.

+Involve parents and communities in analysis of school discipline data and in decision-making processes to address inequities,

 Roles and Responsibilities